 - Lentils – I used canned lentils in this recipe because they’re so convenient and I’ve been loving them lately.
 You can use dried lentils if you prefer, but the recipe will be a little different.
 It will require a longer cooking time and extra vegetable broth.
 Other types of canned beans can easily be substituted for the lentils if you prefer.

-- Vegetables – I love lots of veggies in my chili, so I have added onion, garlic and a few different types of bell peppers, as well as some diced carrot.
-I also add one can of petite diced tomatoes that have been lightly drained.
-Other vegetables like corn or sweet potato can easily be added as well.
+- Vegetables – I love lots of veggies in my chili, so I have added onion, garlic, a few different types of bell peppers, and some diced carrots.
+I also add one can of petite diced tomatoes, lightly drained.
+Other vegetables, such as corn or sweet potato, can be easily added as well.

-- Spices – I like to flavor my chili with lots of warm spices, including: cumin, chili powder, paprika, onion, garlic, oregano and just a little bit of brown sugar.
+- Spices – I like to flavor my chili with lots of warm spices, including cumin, chili powder, paprika, onion, garlic, oregano, and a little brown sugar.
 A chili seasoning package can also be used, if needed.

 - Tomato Paste – Tomato paste adds depth of flavor and helps tie the chili together.

-- Vegetable Broth – I use a vegetable broth concentrate that I then add to water.
-I have found that broth concentrates have tons of flavor and they’re easier to keep on hand without worrying about them going bad.
-Any kind of broth can be used though.
+- Vegetable Broth – I use a vegetable broth concentrate and add it to water.
+I have found that broth concentrates have tons of flavor and are easier to keep on hand without worrying about spoilage.
+Any broth can be used, though.

 How To Make Easy Lentil Chili